honestbee/devops-tools/github-tf/README.md

 Golang script to extract an organisation into TF Configs.

+Restrictions:

-This generates TF configs which depend on a private GitHub team module (which is trivial and may be open sourced upon request)
+-   This generates TF configs which depend on a private GitHub team module (which is trivial and may be open sourced upon request)
+-   This currently only extracts teams and team membership (not repositories)